 The ideal location for the gas meter is on the front of the house or 4 feet back on the side of the house.
 It should be 3 to 4 feet from any electric source.
 Sources include electric meters, air-conditioning units or electric outlets.

-There are also code requirements regarding the distance of your gas meter from windows, make-up air (from appliances like a furnace water heater), or fresh air intake.
-We recommend that you discuss these issues with the electrician or heating contractor.
+Code requirements dictate the distance of your gas meter from windows, make-up air (from appliances like a furnace or water heater) and fresh air intake.
+We recommend that you discuss these issues with an electrician or heating contractor.

-How To Get A New Gas Service Pipe And Meter Installed
+How To Get A Service Pipe And Meter Installed

 - Download an application and fax it to your Construction Coordinator.

-- Contact your Construction Coordinator and schedule an appointment to meet at job site.
+- Contact your Construction Coordinator to schedule a visit to the job site.